piitaya/lovelace-mushroom/README.md

     - uninstall Mushroom from HACS
     - reinstall Mushroom from HACS

+### My card mod configuration doesn't work.

+Help about card mod configuration is not provided in this repository.
+More info in the [state of card mod support](https://github.com/piitaya/lovelace-mushroom/issues/1366).
 ## Credits

 The design is inspired by [7ahang’s work][7ahang] on Behance and [Ui Lovelace Minimalist][ui-lovelace-minimalist].